Ayesha Kapila

 “When I first arrived at therapy, I couldn't see a future for myself.
 Now I can.
 After six months, I'm much more independent.
 I'm hopeful — for my own business, finding my own home and creating a safe space for my family, for my future travels around the world.”

-You can also find me on Substack, where I write Understory — a monthly newsletter exploring psychotherapy, culture, and the ideas that shape how we understand ourselves.
+You can also find me on Substack, where I write Understory — essays on psychotherapy, culture, and the inner lives of women navigating multiple worlds.